johnmyleswhite/JuliaVsR/README.md

+# THIS REPO IS NOT MAINTAINED.
+THE DATA IN IT SHOULD BE CONSIDERED OUT OF DATE.

 Pieces of code that can be used to compare Julia and R side-by-side for speed and interpretability.

 | R                                   | Julia           | Category       | Subcategory                     |